June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 Q: I’m overwhelmed—where should I start?

 A: Start very small.
-Pick one habit aligned to your life‑path (five minutes of morning journaling or a two‑minute meditation).
-Track consistency for 30 days, then add another practice.
-Tiny, consistent actions beat sporadic intensity.5
+Pick one habit aligned with your life‑path (five minutes of morning journaling or a two‑minute meditation).
+Track consistency for 30 days, then add another practice.5

 Q: Are these practices evidence‑based?

-A: Many recommended tactics—goal setting, habit design, meditation, and exercise—are supported by research and behavior science.
-See the notes below for primary sources and meta‑analyses.2456
+A: Many tactics—goal setting, habit design, meditation, and exercise—are supported by research and behavior science.
+See the footnotes for primary sources and meta‑analyses.2456

 1.